Fetal Bovine Serum Market Size and Share

 Global Fetal Bovine Serum Market Report Scope

 Fetal bovine serum (FBS) is the liquid fraction of clotted blood from fetal calves, depleted cells, fibrin, and clotting factors.
 It contains a high amount of nutritional and macromolecular factors essential for cell growth.
 FBS also contains a variety of small molecules like amino acids, sugars, lipids, and hormones.
-It is commonly used for biotechnological research purposes, including cancer research, the development of biopharmaceuticals, human and animal vaccines, and other research purposes.
+It is commonly used for biotechnological research, including cancer research, the development of biopharmaceuticals, and the production of human and animal vaccines.
 The fetal bovine serum market is segmented by product type, application, end-user, and geography.

 By Product Type